 MKN28 and SGC7901 cells were cultured overnight (3,000 cells/well) in a 96-well plate, and cytotoxicity was assessed by the MTT assay.33 The cells were added to each well, incubated at 37°C for 6 hours, and followed by replacement of the solution with complete growth medium.
 After cell attachment and growth resumption, growth media were replaced with various concentrations of CDDP and/or SRF-loaded NPs, free CDDP plus SRF (free CS), free CDDP (free C), and free SRF (free S).
 Control cells were added with equivalent volume of fresh media.
-After 48 hours, medium was replaced with 20 mL of MTT solution (5 mg/mL), followed by incubation for another 4 hours at 37°C. Then the medium was measured at 560 nm.
+After 48 hours, medium was replaced with 20 mL of MTT solution (5 mg/mL), followed by incubation for another 4 hours at 37°C. Then the medium was replaced by 100 mL of DMSO.
+Absorbance of the solution was measured at 560 nm.